sfajfer/Master-of-Gu/Gu Index.md

 Food: 3 liters of blood

 Effect: Your body shudders as a hundred wounds appear all over it.
-You take 2d6 rending damage directly to your hit points, and your blood streaks out like swords; all creatures within range must attempt a *Dodge* test.
-They take 80 rending damage on a failure, and 40 on a success.
+You take 8 unmitigatable rending damage directly to your hit points, and your blood streaks out like swords; all creatures within range must attempt a *Dodge* test.
+They take 100 rending damage on a failure, and 50 on a success.
 If damage is dealt to a creature's hit points in this way, they gain *bleeding 2*.

 ### Blood Brother Gu
 *Rank 3 Carver*